Department of Paediatric (Child Health) Nursing

 • Ph.D.
 Projects: Ongoing

-• Mrs. Sujatha.
-R, Effectiveness of Palliative Care Cognitive Edification on Nursing Competence and Self Resilience of Nurses: it’s Impact on patient satisfaction in a selected hospital at Mangaluru
+• ◦ Mrs. Sujatha.
+R, Effectiveness of Palliative Care Cognitive Edification on Nursing Competence and Self Resilience of Nurses: its Impact on patient satisfaction in a Selected Hospital at Mangaluru

 • Mrs. Jeevitha Alva, Effectiveness of Self Reliant Intervention for Mothers and their Specially Abled Children